When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

 Start by asking:

-• What kinds of touch feel okay right now—even if they’re not sexual?
+• What kinds of touch feel okay right now (sexual or non sexual)?

 • What would it feel like to explore connection without pressure to go further?